Transcription Rules for JewishGen Databases

 has no way of knowing that that particular word is a surname, given-name

 Copying these words into an "Other Surnames" or "Other Towns" column

 While a search for "BERNSTEIN" using a global text search would find

 a record with the word "BERNSTEIN" anywhere within any column,

 So if a Soundex or Phonetic search is made for the surname "BURNSTINE",

-it wouldn't find "BERNSTEIN" within the context of the "Comments" field.
+it wouldn't find "BERNSTEIN" contained within a "Comments" field.

 To enable its Soundex searchability, the word "BERNSTEIN" needs to